Bow Back Rivers: History

 In 1135, Stratford Langthorne Abbey was founded.
 The Abbey continued the process of draining Stratford marsh begun in the Middle Ages and creating artificial channels to drive water and tide mills.
 A small river port developed at Stratford, mentioned in the 15th century, to serve the needs of Stratford Abbey and the mills at Stratford, and there is similar evidence in later centuries.
 The Abbey took on responsibility to maintain the marsh walls around Bow Creek, to keep the tidal waters out.
-The river was being used for the transport of goods and passengers by 1571, when an Act of Parliament empowered the Lord Mayor of London to make improvements to the river to ensure that supplies of grain continued to reach the capital.
+The river was being used for the transport of goods and passengers by 1571, when an act of Parliament, the River Lee Navigation Act 1571 (13 Eliz.
+1. c.
+18), empowered the Lord Mayor of London to make improvements to the river to ensure that supplies of grain continued to reach the capital.
 These works included a new cut near the Thames, probably the section of river between Bow Tidal Gates and Old Ford, on which no tolls were to be charged, and a pound lock was constructed at Waltham Abbey, only the second to be built in England.

 Between Bow Bridge and Channelsea Bridge there were three others, said in 1303 to have been built to fill the gaps caused by the cutting of mill streams through Maud's causeway, although there is evidence that the mills pre-dated the causeway.
 However, the mill owners took responsibility for the bridges, which crossed the mill streams for St Thomas's, Spileman's and Saynes mills.
 The last two were owned by the City of London, and the bridges were called Pegshole and St Michael's Bridges.
 An administrative mistake around 1814 resulted in the City of London taking responsibility for St Thomas's Bridge, but the miller did not complain as Pegshole bridge was smaller and therefore less costly to maintain.
 The names were eventually swapped, and all three were replaced by Groves Bridge in 1933, which crossed the widened Three Mills Wall River, the two branches of the Waterworks River having been combined into Three Mills Wall River, while Three Mills Wall Back River was filled in.

 Crossing the Back Rivers by a series of low-level bridges is the Northern Outfall Sewer which leads to the Abbey Mills Pumping Station, both of which were designed by Joseph Bazalgette in the 1860s.
 Today, the route of the embankment that encloses the sewer from Bow to Beckton is followed by a public footpath, The Greenway.